 Choose what your budget will allow, as long as it meets the minimum capacity requirements I laid out earlier.

 Hard disks are a very difficult category of product to recommend.
 The problem is that the industry is cyclic: a great hard-drive manufacturer five years ago might be horrible today.

 Unfortunately, that’s true for all the major hard-drive manufacturers: their quality appears to come and go in waves.
 Fortunately, there’s usually at least one cresting while another is at its low point.

-Previously I’d recommended Seagate drives, and that’s what most of my current (older) external drives are.
-In researching this update Western Digital seems to be getting slightly better reviews today.
-By the time you read this that can change.
-In addition, others may feel differently, either based on their own experience, whether current or not, or because the market has changed.
+Previously, I recommended Seagate drives, and that’s what most of my current (older) external drives are.
+In researching this update, Western Digital seems to be getting slightly better reviews today.
+By the time you read this, that may change.
+In addition, others may feel differently, either based on their own experience (whether current or not) or because the market has changed.